 Czech Republic, Government : CZ supports merging as proposed in ALL

-ICANN, Civil Society: Ensuring continued extension of access for all to ICTs, particularly deployment of broadband networks without increasing further gaps in access; and affordability of broadband devices and services ensuring the inclusion to broadband services, especially in developing countries and among marginalized communities in all countries, including people with disabilities
+ICANN, Civil Society: The need for continued extension of access for all to ICTs, particularly deployment of broadband networks without increasing further gaps in access; and affordability of broadband devices and services ensuring the inclusion to broadband services, especially in developing countries and among marginalized communities in all countries, including people with disabilities

-No universal access to information and knowledge with a lack of capacity building, policies, relevant content, media and of telecoms and broadband Internet infrastructure.
-[Preliminarily Agreed]This, together with the availability of affordable smartphones and other mobile devices will lead to their mass diffusion drive both the creation and consumption of ICTs, and provide access to online local content and the localization of ICT applications, such as E-commerce, E-health and E-agriculture.
+Promoting universal access to information and knowledge through capacity building, policies, relevant content, media and of telecoms and broadband Internet infrastructure.
+[Preliminarily Agreed]

-Full respect for cultural and linguistic diversity, including the right for all to express themselves, to access, create and disseminate their work in the language of their choice, including on the Internet

-25 bis) [Full respect for cultural and linguistic diversity, including the right for all to express themselves, to access, create and disseminate their work in the language of their choice, including on the Internet.
+[Full respect for cultural diversity and cultural heritage, linguistic diversity, and institutional diversity, religious beliefs and convictions including the right for all to express themselves, to access, create and disseminate their work in the language of their choice, including on the Internet.]

 Canada, Government: [Full respect for cultural diversity and cultural heritage, linguistic diversity, and institutional diversity, religious beliefs and convictions including the right for all to express themselves, to access, create and disseminate their work in the language of their choice, including on the Internet.]

-UK, Government : Full respect for cultural diversity and cultural heritage, linguistic diversity, and institutional diversity, religious beliefs and convictions including the right for all to express themselves, to access, create and disseminate their work in the language of their choice, including on the Internet.]
+UK, Government : Full respect for cultural diversity and cultural heritage, linguistic diversity, and institutional diversity, diversity of tradition and religious beliefs and convictions, including the right for all to express themselves, to access, create and disseminate their work in the language of their choice, including on the Internet

 Lack of policies that support and respect, preservation, promotion and enhancement of cultural and linguistic diversity and cultural heritage within the Information and knowledge societies, for example those that encourage the development of local language content and of language technologies in minority languages.
 The lack of production of content in local languages threatens the local cultures and life styles.
 Development and promotion of language technologies in minority languages.